lavague-ai/LaVague/docs/docs/learn/world-model.md

 ### Getting started with the World Model

-Prefer to run the example code as a notebook?
-Click[here](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/learn/notebooks/WorldModel.ipynb)!
+> If you prefer to run the example code as a notebook, you can view our Google Colab notebook [here](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/learn/notebooks/WorldModel.ipynb).

 Let's now create an instance of World Model that we can work with directly to understand better how it works.